 At this time of year, it seems there is chocolate everywhere.
-With December 28th being Chocolate Candy Day, it’s a great time to share a few interesting morsels about chocolate candy!
+It’s a great time to share a few interesting morsels about chocolate candy!

 15 Fun Facts About Chocolate Candy